Energy and utility bill assistance programs in Delaware.

-If you need help paying utility bills in Delaware, get information below on who to call for energy bill assistance as well as how to get access to weatherization programs.
+If you need help paying utility bills in Delaware, get information below on who to call for energy bill assistance as well as how to get access to free weatherization programs.
+There are government grants, payment plans for past due electric bills, funds to help pay winter heating costs in DE and other resources.
 The programs can help the low income and others facing a crisis get help.

-Most of the utility companies that operate in Delaware offer some type of grants and financial assistance.
+Most of the utility companies that operate in Delaware offer some type of grants as well as long term or emergency financial assistance.
 They will oftentimes coordinate their aid with local charities and non-profits that operate in the towns and counties across the state.
+A focus is on the elderly, disabled and low-income.
 State residents can also save money on their energy bills from various conservation and weatherization programs.
 Below find information on all the options and resources that are available to qualified low income individuals.

 Government low income assistance programs in Delaware

-Local Low Income (LIHEAP) Administering Agencies in Delaware - The federal government LIHEAP program can provide emergency grants and regular monthly payments to the low income and elderly in the area.
+DEAP as well as local Low Income (LIHEAP) Administering Agencies in Delaware - The federal government LIHEAP program can provide emergency grants and regular monthly payments to the low income and elderly in the area.
+The government program is known as DEAP in Delaware.
 If you need more information, or want to apply, the following are the phone numbers for whom to call to get information on the process, financial assistance, and grants from the federal government funded low income energy assistance program.

 This is the federal government funded low income energy assistance program that can help pay monthly bills and provide finance aid in an emergency to help prevent a disconnection.
 Kent County: 302-674-1782, New Castle County: 302-654-9295, Sussex County Delaware: phone 302-856-6310.
 Get more details on government DEAP fuel assistance.